lithops-cloud/lithops/docs/source/sklearn_joblib.rst

 Distributed Scikit-learn / Joblib
 =================================

-.. warning:: This feature is experimental and as such is unstable.
-Using it in production is discouraged.
-Expect errors and API/functionality changes in future releases.

 Lithops supports running distributed scikit-learn programs by implementing a Lithops backend for joblib using Functions instead of local processes.
 This makes it easy to scale existing applications that use scikit-learn from a single node to a cluster.

 To get started, first install Lithops, then use from ``lithops.util.joblib import register_lithops`` and run ``register_lithops()``.
 This will register Lithops as a joblib backend for scikit-learn to use.
 Then run your original scikit-learn code inside with ``joblib.parallel_backend('lithops')``.